 When you direct us to pay your benefits to someone you name, that's assigning your benefits.
 When you see a provider they will usually bill us directly.
+When you assign your benefits to your out-of-network provider, we will pay them directly.
 A direction to pay a provider is not an assignment of any legal rights.